projectit-org/ProjectIt-documentation/src/routes/index.md

 ## What Are You: a _Language Engineer_ or a _User_?
 We assume that people who want to use ProjectIt know at least the basics of making mini-languages.
-For instance, the terms metamodel, abstract syntax tree, scope, etc, should be familiar.
+For instance, the terms metamodel, abstract syntax tree, scope, concrete syntax, parsing, etc., should be familiar.
 When we address the ProjectIt user we call him, or her a **language engineer**.
 The people that will be using the generated work environment are simply called **users**.

 ## Welcome, Language Engineer